ECCC-MSC/open-data/docs/msc-data/obs_satellite/readme_satellite-datamart_en.md

 * __HH__: Time in UTC of image validity [00, 01, .., 23]

-A 54-hour history of data is stored in each directory.

 ## File name nomenclature

 File names follow the nomenclature below: